Active Directory attribute mappings to Okta properties

 The following table shows how Okta properties are mapped to corresponding Active Directory (AD) attributes.

-Native Active Directory attribute — This is the name of the attribute in Active Directory.
+Native Active Directory attribute — This is the name of the attribute in AD.

 Native Okta attribute — This is the native Okta attribute name.

 Required by Okta — Okta requires certain base attributes in an Okta user profile.
 Yes indicates the attribute is required by Okta.
-For details, see The Okta User Profile
+See About profile types.

 Mapping Direction AD to Okta — Indicates whether there is a corresponding Okta property for the AD attribute.